allegro/bigflow/docs/deployment.md

 two configuration parameters to BigFlow [CLI](cli.md):
 `vault_endpoint` and `vault_secret`.
 While the `vault_endpoint` parameter can (and should) be stored in [`deployment_config.py`](#managing-configuration-in-deployment_configpy)
 &mdash; `vault_secret` shouldn't be stored in Git.
-We recommend to keep it on your CI/CD server.
+We recommend to keep it encrypted on your CI/CD server.

 ## Deployment permission